supervisely-ecosystem/collection-action-recognition/README.md

 # For Developers

-You can use sources from from any application to create your own.
+You can use sources from any application to create your own.

 You can also refer to our documentation: